2024 International Conference Agenda

 INNOVATIVE PROGRAM

-FOOD FOR THOUGHT: HOW TO LEVERAGE PRIVATE CAPITAL TO ACCELERATE INNOVATION
+FOOD FOR THOUGHT: HOW TO LEVERAGE PRIVATE CAPITAL TO ACCELERATE INNOVATION (The Ledger - Sixth Floor)

 Walk (run, hike or bike) away with actionable ideas for your next project.
 This real-life case study follows the trail of the Food System expansion at K-State’s Olathe Innovation Campus.
 Your guides will share how they were enabled to move at the speed of business, the benefits of engaging partners early and the results of vetting and selling to collaborators and investors simultaneously.